AdyGCode/adygcode.github.io/index.md

 There are many aspects to Adrian as a person.
 Some of his interests include:

 - Photography
-- Field Hockey
+- Field hockey
-- Board Games
+- Board games
 - Cooking
 - Computers
 - Music